Douglas McWilliams: Career

 lecturing on the economic impact of globalisation, and was succeeded by Jagjit Chadha.

 In February 2012, together with Roger Bootle of Capital Economics, McWilliams was called to give evidence to the European Scrutiny Committee of the House of Commons on the Treaty on Stability, Coordination and Governance in the Economic and Monetary Union.

 McWilliams's book The Flat White Economy (2015) details the digital sector, which he saw as driving the British economy, and rose to first position in the Amazon Business and Law Best Seller List.
-His The Inequality Paradox (2018) argues against the Thomas Piketty conclusion that increasing economic inequality is the result of exploitation.
+His The Inequality Paradox (2018) argues against Thomas Piketty's conclusion that increasing economic inequality is the result of exploitation.
 Driving the Silk Road (2020) is about his experience of driving a classic Bentley S1 on the Peking to Paris Endurance Rally of 2019 and his perceptions of economic conditions in the countries of Asia and Europe he drove through.

 As of 2022, McWilliams is Deputy Chairman of CEBR, a member of the Council of the Institute for Fiscal Studies, Economic Adviser to the Chartered Institute of Marketing, and a member of the Advisory board of e-Propelled, a US company which makes electric motors for pumps and vehicles.

 Personal life

-McWilliams is a lapsed Roman Catholic.
+McWilliams is son of the late Sir Francis McWilliams, an engineering consultant and former Lord Mayor of London.
+He is a lapsed Roman Catholic.
 In 1979, he married Ianthe Wright, whom he met on the river bank while cheering on Oxford in the Boat Race.
 They live in a large house in Regent's Park.